Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: The wind blown bubble

-The accuracy of these expression compared with more detailed calculations are at the level of $\lesssim 10\%$ \citep{Weaver+1977}.
+The accuracy of these expressions compared with more detailed calculations is at the level of $\lesssim 10\%$ \citep{Weaver+1977}.
 We stress again that the speed of the TS in the laboratory frame is very low, so that the entire bubble structure evolves slowly and can be considered as stationary to first approximation.

+The wind speed and the mass loss rate can be estimated using momentum and mass conservation of the collective wind of all stars.
+We rely on the approach developed by \cite{Menchiari2023} who adopted the description of stellar wind velocity from \cite{Kudritzki-Puls:2000} and mass loss rate from \cite{Nieuwenhuijzen-deJager:1990}.

 Given the assumption of adiabatic evolution of the bubble, the gas density downstream of the TS is approximately constant, hence, from mass conservation it follows that the plasma velocity drops as $1/r^2$.
-These scaling, previously described in detail by \cite{2021MNRASMorlino}, are used below in solving the transport equation for non-thermal particles.
+These scaling relations, previously described in detail by \cite{Morlino+2021}, are used below in solving the transport equation for non-thermal particles.

 The winds of the $\sim 100-1000$ young stars in the core are expected to interact strongly and dissipate some of the kinetic energy in the form of turbulent magnetic field.
 If a fraction $\eta_B$ of the kinetic energy of the wind is converted to magnetic energy, at the termination shock one may expect a turbulent magnetic field of order \beq B(R_{s})=7.4\times 10^{-6} \eta_{B}^{1/2} \dot M_{-4}^{1/5}v_{8}^{2/5} \rho_{10}^{3/10} t_{10}^{-2/5}~ G. \eeq This dissipation of kinetic energy into magnetic energy likely results in turbulence with a typical scale $L_c$ that is expected to be of order the size of the star cluster, $L_c\sim R_c\sim 1\div 2$ pc.